Arthur Curry (DC Extended Universe): Theatrical cut

 In 2017, Wayne and Prince follow up on their plans to recruit the metahumans named in Luthor's files to form a team of superheroes in Superman's absence, especially after a global threat emerges when Steppenwolf arrives in an attempt to destroy all life on Earth.
 Wayne attempts to recruit Curry, whom he encounters in a remote Icelandic village.
-Despite Wayne revealing his secret identity as Batman, Curry angrily declines Bruce's offer until he notices Steppenwolf's parademons invade Atlantis.
+Despite Wayne revealing his secret identity as Batman, Curry angrily declines Bruce's offer until he notices Steppenwolf's Parademons invade Atlantis.
 He helps Princess Mera against the demon, though both are subdued as Steppenwolf takes a Mother Box under the Atlanteans' protection.
-Mera convinces Curry to go after Steppenwolf after mentioning his mother, whom he believed had abandoned him.
+Mera convinces Curry to go after Steppenwolf after mentioning his mother, who he believed had abandoned him.

 Curry, who initially resents the Atlanteans, has a change of heart and comes to the aid of Wayne's team, which now includes Prince, Barry Allen, and Victor Stone, saving the team from a wall of water after they prevent Steppenwolf from taking a Mother Box guarded by humans under the bay between Metropolis and Gotham City.

 Joining the team for good, Curry expresses skepticism as Batman decides to use the Mother Box to resurrect Superman.
 Though the team successfully revives him, Superman, having lost his memories, is provoked to briefly attack the group.
 In the skirmish, Steppenwolf takes the last Mother Box, as it was left unattended.
 As Superman leaves with Lois Lane to regain his memories, the five other heroes recuperate at the Batcave.
 As the team resolves to confront Steppenwolf once more without Superman, Curry gives an impassioned speech, expressing gratitude for meeting the other metahumans and being part of something bigger than himself in the event they die.

 Curry takes a part in the battle, protecting Cyborg as he attempts to pull apart the Mother Boxes, though the team's plan is foiled by Steppenwolf.
 Superman arrives, however, allowing the team to defeat the demon, who, overcome with fear, retreats back to Apokolips when his own minions attack him.